 The Operator might also be forced to shut in wells when the offtake pipeline is full or damaged, or the gas processing plant is shut in.
 Historically, an onshore oil well could still produce under these conditions, by trucking the oil and water, and flaring gas not used in operations, or an offshore well could produce oil while flaring gas.
 However, environmental regulations might prevent the Operator from continuing to produce an oil well.
 In these situations, the Operator continues to incur overhead to keep the leases from expiring, while attempting to overcome the constraints and restore production.

 Like prior model form accounting procedures, this form allows overhead charges for shut-in gas wells that meet the criteria.
-In addition, it allows overhead charges for shut-in oil wells that meet the criteria because operations are being conducted in areas lacking infrastructure and because of changing regulatory requirements.
+In addition, it allows overhead charges for shut-in oil wells that meet the criteria because operations are being conducted in areas lacking infrastructure or because of Laws or agreements that prohibit flaring.

 A well that is shut-in for reasons that do not meet the criteria above, does not qualify for overhead.
 Examples include: